 That’s why we’ve sought out and vetted resources to help you make a plan.

 Disclaimer: This page contains affiliate links.
 We may receive a commission for purchases made through these links.

 To get personalized help (from a real person) we recommend:

-Student Loan Planner specifically helps students with monster student loan balances (ranging from $50,000 to $1 million).
+Student Loan Planner specifically helps students who have monster student loan balances (ranging from $20,000 to $1 million) and those who are considering attending programs that will give them monster student loan balances.
 They will help you create a custom loan plan made just for you that details the path to debt freedom.
-They charge a one-time fee for a thorough review.
+They charge a one-time fee for a thorough, un-biased review.